 Characterization of NOM (natural organic matter)

 To assess the molecular character of NOM, samples were analyzed by UV-Vis spectroscopy (ultraviolet-visible light) using a spectro::lyser (s::can, Vienna, Austria).
 The spectro::lyser is a self-contained spectrophotometer and data-logger (with external power source) that measures turbidity and UV-Vis absorbance (i.e. light attenuation) across the wavelength range of 200 nm to 750 nm (recorded at 2.5 nm intervals).
-While the spectro::lyser is a field-deployable instrument, it was used in-lab for this project.
+While the spectro::lyser was used in-in a laboratory setting for this analysis.